rollbear/strong_type/README.md

   the iterator types are using the same tag as using in the range.
 Only implements types `iterator` and `const_iterator`, and thus `.begin()`, `.end()`, `.cbegin()`, `.cend()`, `.begin() const` and `.end() const`.
-  Are reverse iterators important, and thus `rbegin()`, `rend()` and friends?

 For modifier `strong::arithmetic`, the type trait `std::is_arithmetic<>` is true.

 For modifier `strong::iterator`, the type trait `std::iterator_traits` mirrors the traits of the underlying iterator type.

-Which are the *right* modifiers to have?
-Going into too fine detail makes no sense and becomes a burden. `iterator`?
-One for each iterator category?

 Miscellaneous:
 * `strong::type` provides a non-member `swap()` function as a friend, which